 In September 2022, the U.S. Census Bureau’s Household Pulse Survey asked: What is the level of stress caused by the increase in prices in the last two months?
 Over 50 percent of households that earned less than $50,000 stated that inflation was “very stressful”, and almost 50 percent of households earning between $50,000 and $99,999 thought that inflation was “very stressful”.
 In contrast, less than 30 percent of households earning between $150,000 and $199,999 and less than 20 percent of households earning over $200,000 felt that inflation was “very stressful”.
 Another 20 percent in the highest quintile said that inflation was “not at all stressful” (see Chart 11).

 It is therefore unsurprising that in 2024, President Trump definitively increased the Republican Party’s support among low-income voters.
-He picked up 10% more voters in the $30,000-$49,999 income threshold (a 10% increase) and 9 percent more for the $50,000-$99,999 group than in 2020.
+He picked up 10% more voters in the $30,000-$49,999 income threshold and 9 percent more for the $50,000-$99,999 group than in 2020.
 The lower income gain was novel, because he had not done well with this cohort in either 2016 or 2020.
 For the $50,000 to $99,999 cohort, Trump’s gains in 2024 recovered from his 2020 failure.
 Vice President Harris failed to match Joe Biden’s performance with this critical middle-class group, while lagging both Clinton and Biden in the lower two cohorts.
 She did, however, pick up voters in the upper income cohorts, outperforming both Clinton and Biden.
 Unfortunately for Harris, these income cohorts are not as populous as the middle classes.

 In addition to picking up more voters in the middle- and low-income cohorts, President Trump reversed decades of poor Republican Party performance with young voters.
 The New York Fed’s Equitable Growth Indicators suggest that younger voters, whose average consumption basket is especially exposed to the cost of housing and food, were disproportionately hurt by inflation (see Charts 12a and 12b).
 In 2024, young voters (defined here as ages 18 to 29), favored Kamala Harris over Donald Trump, 52 percent to 46 percent.
 Yet they showed a notable shift toward Trump compared to how they voted in 2020.
 Moreover, the overall youth turnout was lower than in 2020.
 Almost 50 million young people were eligible to vote in the 2024 election; but according to the exit poll data, about 42 percent of them voted.
 That percentage was lower than the historic turnout seen in 2020, which CIRCLE estimated at 52-55 percent.[1]